AakashSasikumar/SmartFlappyBird/README.md

 # Smart FlappyBird

 A small implementation of neuroevolution.
-A combination of genetic algorithms and neural networks would be used to find make a neural netowrk learn how to play flappy bird
+A combination of genetic algorithms and neural networks would be used to find make a neural network learn how to play flappy bird

 ## Requirements
 1. python 3.6